Dr. Paula Phillips Carson

 Study abroad programs also provide Missouri Southern students with additional opportunities to gain an understanding of other cultures and international issues.
 While many students travel with faculty on short-term programs, an increasing number are spending an entire semester abroad.
 Through the International Student Exchange Program (ISEP), students can pay MSSU tuition and room and board while attending any of 300 universities in 50 countries.
 MSSU also has a dozen partner universities around the world where students can pay MSSU tuition while renting apartments near the campuses.
 The Missouri London Program provides students with the opportunity to spend a semester at the University of Roehampton.
 We offer $1,000 study abroad grants to students going on the short-term trips and $1,250 grants for students spending a semester abroad.

 Interim Library Director

-Spiva Library is the major information resource on campus, providing 287,744 print volumes, 95,663 electronic books, and state and federal government documents.
-A 787,632 item microform collection, a law collection, print and electronic journal subscriptions, and electronic databases provide additional materials for student research.
+Spiva Library is the major information resource on campus, providing access to over 1 million research items in a variety of formats, including: print books and journals; electronic books and databases; and microfilm and microfiche.
 Collections housed in the archives include the Congressional Papers of Gene Taylor, a former member of the United States House of Representatives; Tri-State mining maps; the papers of Dr. Arrell Gibson, a noted Western historian; and MSSU archival material.

-Computer labs containing workstations and scanners, connected to black and white and/or color network printers are available in the library.
-Additional workstations are available for quick searching.
+Five computer labs contain over 100 workstations for student use on every floor of the library, three with scanners, and all workstations are connected to black and white and/or color network printers.
+A portion of the workstations have specialty software such as AutoCAD 2012 for students in specific majors.
+Four additional workstations are available for quick searching.
 Digital and analog microform readers and printers are available for viewing and printing periodical back files.
 Black & white and color photocopiers are located throughout Spiva Library.

 AVC, Curriculum and Government Documents